thinkUXca/jekyll-now/contact.md

 ---
 ## Contact
 <div class="m-b-50">
-  <p>Want to say hi?
+  <p>Want to get in touch?
 Send us an email using the form below, and we'll get back to you as soon as possible!</p>
 </div>

 <div class="row">